Timothy C. Hain, MD •Page last modified: November 19, 2021

 The Semont maneuver -- this is discussed in detail elsewhere, but it is very clear that it is just another way to get the head positioned so that gravity moves otoconia out of the posterior canal.
 There are both clinic and home versions.
 We don't use it much in our clinic.

 The Epley and/or Semont maneuvers as described above can be done at home (Radke et al, 1999; Furman and Hain, 2004).
 We often recommend the home-Epley to our patients who have a clear diagnosis.
 This procedure seems to be even more effective than the in-office procedure, perhaps because it is repeated every night for a week.
+The Foster maneuver (see next section), can also be done at home.

 The method (for the left side) is performed as shown on the figure to the right.
 One stays in each of the supine (lying down) positions for 30 seconds, and in the sitting upright position (top) for 1 minute.
 Thus, once cycle takes 2 1/2 minutes.
 Typically 3 cycles are performed just prior to going to sleep.
 It is best to do them at night rather than in the morning or midday, as if one becomes dizzy following the exercises, then it can resolve while one is sleeping.
 The mirror image of this procedure is used for the right ear.